jazzyrocksr/Zip-Component-Package/ZipPackageComponent/readMe.txt

 Pre requisite : Firefox Browser

 Configuration :
-1 Unzip the ZipPackageComponent.zip file
-2 Edit config.properties for input data.
+1 Download and Unzip the ZipPackageComponent.zip file 2 Edit config.properties for input data.
 Refer the config.properties file to fill each and every input data

 Run :